How to Get Approved for Student Loan Refinancing

 If you don’t meet the lender’s requirements, you may still qualify with a cosigner.
 Use our rate comparison tool to see if a cosigner can help you become qualified for a better rate.
 Many lenders also have a cosigner release policy, allowing you to drop your cosigner after a certain number of on-time payments.

 Student loan refinancing can be an effective way to consolidate student loans while saving money or lowering your monthly payments.
 If you decide refinancing student loans is right for you, the first thing you should do is compare rates, reviews, and eligibility criteria from multiple lenders.
-Purefy makes this first step easy with our Find My Rate tool.
+Purefy makes this first step easy with our rate comparison tool.

 When choosing a lender, remember they are going to look at your credit history, education, income, and current debts to determine whether you qualify for their best student loan rates.
 It’s important that you gather as much information about the lender’s requirements as possible.
 Many will be tight-lipped about the specifics, but most will answer general eligibility questions.
 When you decide on a lender, make sure you have your identity, income, and education verification documents readily available.
 The sooner you get them to the lender, the sooner you’ll be saving.